axanim/auto-annotated-portfolio/content/pages/ndis.md

         subtitle: Collaborate and Thrive Together
         text: >
           Our vision is a virtual workplace where everyone has a role, tailored to suit them.
-We support each other, learn together, and ensure everyone’s skills are valued and utilized.
+We support each other, maybe get a business going or hands on training to help find the job of your dreams, we ensure everyone’s skills are valued and utilized.
         featuredImage:
           type: ImageBlock